fsmosca/rflask/README.md

 ### 11. Deploy the app

 The app.yaml is using flexible environment, you can open the app.yaml file.
 Flexible uses a container.
 There are comments in app.yaml file.
+Read the items in the reference section too.

 ```
 gcloud app deploy --appyaml=app.yaml